San Diego Bromeliad Society

 Roadside Bolivia

-We enjoyed Carl’s photo-tour through the highlands and lowlands of Bolivia.
+Carl Carter’s photo-tour through the highlands and lowlands of Bolivia.

 Carl Carter Bolivia Presentation